YinkaEnoch/commit_tag/README.md

-A simple list of possible commit tags I "forked" from commitzen.
+A simple list of possible commit tags I "forked" from commitizen.